suphamster/lada/README.md

 # Lada

 ## Features
-* Removes and restored mosaic/pixelated regions of your adult videos
+* Remove and recover pixelated content in adult videos
-* Watch and convert your videos via CLI or GUI
+* Watch or convert your videos via CLI or GUI

 ## Use
 After opening a file you can either watch a restored version of the provided video in the app (make sure you've enabled the Preview toggle) or you can export it to a new file.